JerryBeGood/Press-Review-AI/.ai/prd.md

 - ID: PRSR-015
 - Title: Browsing the press release archive
-- Description: As a user, I want to have access to an archive of all my generated press releases so that I can browse them at any time.
+- Description: As a logged-in user, I want to have access to an archive of all my generated press releases so that I can browse them at any time.
 - Acceptance criteria:
   - The archive is available on a dedicated subpage.
   - Press releases are arranged chronologically (from the most recent).